syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Columns.md

 ### Header text

 It represents the title for particular column.
 To enable header text, set `header-text` property of `e-columns`.
-The following code example describes the above behavior.
+The following code example describes the previous behavior.

 N> If `header-text` is not defined then the `field` name is considered as header text for that particular column.
 If `field` name and `header-text` also not defined then the column is rendered with "empty" header text.

-The following code example describes the above behavior.
+The following code example describes the previous behavior.

 {% tabs %}
 {% highlight razor %}